pavananna/Project-4-Feature-Extraction-and-Price-Prediction-for-Mobile-Phones/README.md

       have used the Label Encoder for the columns Prize , Model, Company _Name, Bateery.

 13) Meaching Learning Models:
-      For Traning the model i have used KNN Regressor, Linear Regression, Decision Tree, Support Vector Meachine in that
+      For Traning the model i have used KNN Regressor, Linear Regression, Decision Tree, Support Vector Meachine, Random Forest in that Random Forest is the best Model.
 14) Finding the Feature Importance:
-      For Finding which Fature is Important i have used First Correlation, then ploat the bargraph, scatter plot from that
+      For Finding which Fature is Important i have used First Correlation, then ploat the bargraph, scatter plot from that when the memory is 110gb , RAM is 8GB, Battery is 5000 and AI lens is 0.00 , Mobile Height is 17 0r 18 the Prize is high.